 Limited Vacation Time

 The desire to fit as many memorable experiences as possible into a trip seems to be part of a larger trend.
 American leisure travelers want to make the most of their vacation time, largely because they do not get many opportunities for leisure travel.
-In fact, 52% of Americans had unused vacation days by the end of 2017.
+In fact, 52% of Americans had unused vacation days by the end of 2017, and a third of American workers have not taken a vacation in over two years.
 There are many reasons for this, including the fact that most workers feel they would look replaceable if they took too much time away from the office, and don’t want to return home to a mountain of work.

 Americans also have not traveled in their own country as much as they would like, as 86% say they have not seen enough of the United States.
 However, the trend of Americans taking fewer and fewer vacation days could be reversing.
 After a gradual decline in average vacation days used between 1998 and 2014, the national average has been on the upswing for the past three years.